mohammadmu1/data-structures-and-algorithms/DS_Array/README.md

 ### approach
 * i use a for loop that iterates from the beginning of the array (index 0) to the middle of the array (approximately array.length / 2).

-* Inside the loop, you perform the swap operation.
-You swap the element at the current index with the corresponding element from the end of the array.
-For example, you swap the element at index i with the element at index array.length - i - 1.
+* Inside the loop, you perform the swap operation. i swap the element at the current index with the corresponding element from the end of the array.
+For example, i swap the element at index i with the element at index array.length - i - 1.

 * By the time the loop reaches the middle of the array, all elements have been swapped, resulting in the reversed array.